Zvërnec: History

 Kyriazis (2012), however, argues that the 16th-century Ottoman registers also contain evidence supporting continuity and internal differentiation of the population.
 He further notes that the absence of the suffix -s does not necessarily indicate a lack of Greek presence, as this omission is common in Ottoman documentation from unquestionably Greek-speaking regions.
 Kyriazis additionally remarks that, if the local Greek speech has historical depth reaching into antiquity, it is necessary to investigate when and how northern vocalic features entered the dialect.
 He suggests that these developments may reflect either later settlement by speakers of northern Greek varieties during the early Ottoman period or internal linguistic evolution.
+According to local traditions among some of the village inhabitants, Zvërnec was originally settled during the Middle Ages by people from the Greek coast, who stayed initially on Sazan island before moving to the hill to build a permanent community.

 Historian Alain Ducellier identified the medieval city of Spinarica with Zvërnec.
 In 1297, Spinaritza was governed by the dux Kalamanos, a member of the noble Greek Strategopoulos family.
 In 1301, Andronikos Palaiologos became the governor of the Spinarica district.

+In 2026, Zvërnec became the focus of environmental protests and political controversy following the approval of a proposed luxury resort development backed by Affinity Partners, the investment firm founded by Jared Kushner.
+Environmental organisations and local activists alleged that construction activities within the nearby Pishë Poro–Narta protected area had damaged wetlands, dunes, and forested zones, while Albanian authorities maintained that the works complied with applicable permits and environmental regulations.
+The controversy intensified following confrontations between protesters, private security personnel, and police during demonstrations at the site.
+In response, Albanian prime minister Edi Rama stated that opposition to the project was amplified by "enemies of Israel and Albania", "bots", and "fake profiles", and the project would still commence for the sake of developing Albania's tourism sector.